A.C. Cordoza

 Aijalon Carlton "A.C."
 Cordoza (born 1989) is an American politician from Virginia.
 He was first elected to the Virginia House of Delegates in 2021, defeating incumbent Democratic Delegate Martha Mugler.
-Cordoza represents the 91st district, which covers a large slice of Hampton, as well as all of the neighboring city of Poquoson, and a small slice of neighboring York County.
+Cordoza represents the 86th district, which covers a large slice of Hampton, as well as all of the neighboring city of Poquoson, and a small slice of neighboring York County.
+He ran for re-election both in 2023 and 2025, winning against Jarris Taylor, Jr. in 2023 but losing to Virgil Thornton Sr. in 2025.

 Early life

 Aijalon Cordoza was born in New York City, and grew up in Hampton, Virginia.
 In 2008, he graduated from Hampton High School; in 2013, he joined the United States Air Force, in which he served for three years before leaving honorably.

 Cordoza began attending Thomas Nelson Community College in Hampton in 2014, graduating in 2016 with an associate degree in information technology.
 Cordoza has since become a cybersecurity professional at Newport News Shipbuilding.
 He lives in Hampton.

 Career

 He became interested in politics during the 2008 presidential election due to "the possibility of the nation electing the first black President".
 After the election, Cordoza decided his beliefs were more aligned with the Republican Party, despite his past support for Barack Obama.
 He has become vice-chair of the Hampton Republican Party.